The Superloop Adelaide 500 is Australia’s largest domestic motorsport event and widely regarded as one of the best touring car races in the world.

 Awards & Recognition

 The Superloop Adelaide 500 is one of Australia's leading major events and festivals.
-It was the first race inducted to the Supercars' Hall of Fame in 2005.
+It was the first race inducted into the Supercars' Hall of Fame in 2005.
 Among the event's awards are:

 - 8x Supercars - Promoter of the Year